Canada Gross Domestic Product: Nominal

 1997 - 2017 | Yearly | USD mn | World Bank

 CA: GDP: USD: Gross Value Added at Factor Cost: Industry data was reported at 396.282 USD bn in 2017.
 This records an increase from the previous number of 355.951 USD bn for 2016.
-CA: GDP: USD: Gross Value Added at Factor Cost: Industry data is updated yearly, averaging 355.951 USD bn from Dec 1997 to 2017, with 21 observations.
+CA: GDP: USD: Gross Value Added at Factor Cost: Industry data is updated yearly, averaging 355.951 USD bn from Dec 1997 (Median) to 2017, with 21 observations.
 The data reached an all-time high of 491.439 USD bn in 2013 and a record low of 170.127 USD bn in 1998.
 CA: GDP: USD: Gross Value Added at Factor Cost: Industry data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Canada – Table CA.World Bank.WDI: Gross Domestic Product: Nominal.
 Industry corresponds to ISIC divisions 10-45 and includes manufacturing (ISIC divisions 15-37).
 It comprises value added in mining, manufacturing (also reported as a separate subgroup), construction, electricity, water, and gas.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
 The origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
 Data are in current U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total; Note: Data for OECD countries are based on ISIC, revision 4.

 Last Frequency Range